Gurkhas demand fair pensions on

 Westminster, London.
 Thu 30 Apr 2015

-retired Gurkha soliders and their dependents came to London to demand proper
+many retired Gurkha soliders and their dependents came to London to

-from Joanna Lumley, and those who retired after the Gurkha HQ
+support from Joanna Lumley, and those who retired after the Gurkha HQ

 moved out of Hong Kong to England in 1997 were awarded decent pensions.

-Gurkha ex-soldiers also have the right to come and live in the UK and to bring their families
+Gurkha ex-soldiers also have the right to come and live in the UK and to

-mainly around the Aldershot area are however living in extreme poverty, often
+settled mainly around the Aldershot area are however living in extreme

-Old Palace Yard, after which they marched to deliver a letter to
+in Old Palace Yard, after which they marched to deliver a letter to

 Peace Picket in Parliament Square